-It would be like an NFL football player who is both an elite kicker and an elite quarterback.
+It would be like an NFL football player who is both an elite quarterback and an elite linebacker.
 Could it happen?
 Sure, and there are some pitchers throughout baseball history who could hit very well, but it is rare.

 2. Pitchers Work at Pitching